eclipse-quneiform/quneiform/README.md

 - Font issues in Windows resource files:
   - Dialogs not using "MS Shell Dlg" or "MS Shell Dlg 2."
   - Dialogs with non-standard font sizes.
+- Info.plist files not including any `CFBundleLocalizations` keys.

 Code formatting and other issues can also be checked for, such as:

 - Trailing spaces at the end of a line.
 - Tabs (instead of spaces).
 - Lines longer than 120 characters.